dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-same eternal forms can be tapped into by *any consciousness* and *any information-processing entity*, without any need for supernatural mechanics -- whether or not those exist is perhaps another question. this is essentially no different than the the Tao or Leibniz's Monad. to me, the shaman's trance and spiritual experiences are visceral experiences in the minds of those who are intimately in tune with the nature of the eternal. it is projected to the mind as a
+same eternal forms can be tapped into by *any consciousness* and *any information-processing entity*, without any need for supernatural mechanics -- whether or not those exist is perhaps another question. this is essentially no different than the Tao or Leibniz's Monad. to me, the shaman's trance and spiritual experiences are visceral experiences in the minds of those who are intimately in tune with the nature of the eternal. it is projected to the mind as a